dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

 .. note:: The default namespace for deployment is ``jupyterhub``.

-**Accessing the Jupyterhub UI**
+**Accessing the Jupyterhub GUI**

-1. Verify that the Jupyterhub service is running using metallb loadbalancer.
+1. Verify that the Jupyterhub service is running.
 2. Find the IP address of the Jupyterhub service using: ::

         root@omnianode0000x:/usr/local# kubectl get svc -A